Is Activision Blizzard Inc. (ATVI) a Keeper?

-Activision Blizzard Inc. (NASDAQ:ATVI) went down by -0.24% from its latest closing price compared to the recent 1-year high of $86.90.
-The company’s stock price has collected 4.02% of gains in the last five trading sessions.
-The Wall Street Journal reported on 11/08/22 that Activision Scores Some Downside Protection
+Activision Blizzard Inc. (NASDAQ:ATVI) went up by 0.39% from its latest closing price compared to the recent 1-year high of $86.90.
+The company’s stock price has collected -0.05% of loss in the last five trading sessions.
+The Wall Street Journal reported on 11/17/22 that Activision Blizzard to End Most Game Services in China, NetEase Partnership

 Is It Worth Investing in Activision Blizzard Inc. (NASDAQ :ATVI) Right Now?